 Use a range of hand and power tools./

 Practice wiring and basic installation skills.

-This course prepares students to gain an apprenticeship or other employment in the electrotechnology industry.
+The 22499VIC Certificate II in Electrotechnology (Pre-vocational) prepares students to gain an apprenticeship or other employment in the electrotechnology industry.
 It covers the fundamentals of electrical, telecommunication, refrigeration and air conditioning systems as well as workshop experience in fabrication and assembly techniques, wiring, cabling, basic installation skills and use of test equipment.
 Workplace safety and first aid training are also included.

 It provides an overview of the industry, employment opportunities and training pathways.
 The training is mainly project based and gives industry relevant hands-on experience in a realistic simulated environment.
 The course gives you the basic skills to make you job ready.
 You will learn to use basic hand and power tools and equipment an electrician/technician uses and how to read circuit diagrams, take electrical measurements and perform electrical calculations.

 The theoretical and practical training is linked directly to the work electrotechnology related technicians undertake.
 The course includes: basic electrical/electronic theory; renewable energy concepts and projects (solar and wind); electricmotor theory and practice (motor control); data and network cabling; testing instruments; air-conditioning basics.

 A combination of project based practical tasks and job briefs assessed by observation and questioning and written tasks and theory tests are all assessed using set criteria.
 Students are given a fair and adequate assessment process that includes multiple opportunities to demonstrate competency.
 Students are required to undertake a minimum of 80 hours of Structured Workplace Learning.